CMSgov/bluebutton-site-static/_posts/2018-03-26-Sample-Applications.md

     link: https://groups.google.com/forum/#!forum/Developer-group-for-cms-blue-button-api
 ---
 It is often easier to take a sample application and modify it to meet the needs of a project, rather than building something from scratch.
-The Blue Button team have created some sample applications that can be built upon.
+The Blue Button 2.0 team has created some sample applications that developers can be build upon.

 We will continue to add to this library and welcome open source contributions from other developers.